Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Modeling exciton transport in FMO complex

 \subsubsection{Modeling exciton transport in FMO via QSW with both dephasing and incoherent scattering}

-For the case of QSW model with both dephasing and incoherence\cite{QSW_def} we use the set of Lindblad operators, see Eq.~\ref{dep-incoh}, ${\hat{L}}_{k}=\sqrt{|H_{ij}|} |i\rangle \langle j|$.
-It is important to note that for this model of QSW as defined in \cite{QSW_def} we get CRW ($\omega=1$) and CTQW ($\omega=0$) as two extreme cases.
-For the sink we use the same Lindblad operator as previous: $\hat{L}_{k}=\sqrt{\alpha}|8\rangle\langle3|$, with $\alpha=100$ determining the absorption rate at the sink.
-We now make a detailed study of exciton transport in FMO complex focusing on total site coherence, site population, mean square displacement and localization time better understand the exciton dynamics of a FMO complex and compare with the results of Ref.~\cite{Hoyer_2010} especially with regards to the localization time.
+Finally, for the case of QSW model with both dephasing and incoherence~\cite{QSW_def} we use the set of Lindblad operators, see Eq.~(\ref{dep-incoh}), ${\hat{L}}_{k}=\sqrt{|H_{ij}|} |i\rangle \langle j|$.
+Similar to the only incoherent transport scheme, this QSW scheme also results in CRW ($\omega=1$) and CTQW ($\omega=0$) as two extreme cases.
+For the sink we use the same Lindblad operator as the above two cases: $\hat{L}_{k}=\sqrt{\alpha}|8\rangle\langle3|$, with $\alpha=100$ determining the absorption rate at the sink.
+We now make a detailed study of exciton transport in FMO complex focusing on total site coherence, site population, mean square displacement and localization time to better understand the exciton dynamics of a FMO complex and compare with the results of Ref.~\cite{Hoyer_2010} especially with regards to the localization time.
+Since temperature doesn't appear in QSW, we try to make a one to one correspondence between our simulation of the total site coherence (see section IV.A below) with the same simulation in Ref.~\cite{Hoyer_2010}.
+This gives us the equivalent $\omega$ values for particular temperatures. $\omega=0.19$ corresponds roughly to a temperature of $77~K$ and $\omega=0.45$ corresponds roughly to $300~K$.
+This equivalence between $\omega$ and temperature is achieved by comparing the plot of total site coherence Fig.~\ref{tsc_onlyincoherent} of this work, with Fig.~3(c) of Ref.~\cite{Hoyer_2010}.
+The procedure to calculate the total site coherence is given in the next section.